 If using university funds to purchase a space heater, University policy requires that such purchase is made through the UofL Stockroom.
 The purchase of space heaters through retail establishments using University funds is not authorized nor will those charges be approved for reimbursement.
 Using a University credit card for the purchase of space heaters is also in violation of University policy since these items are available through the UofL Stockroom (333 E. Brandeis Street, 852-6253).

 Vegetated roofs are not only beautiful, but they help moderate temperatures to reduce the urban heat island effect and building energy demands for cooling and heating, while reducing storm water runoff, generating oxygen, and providing wildlife habitat in the urban landscape.
 They can also be designed as green spaces for urban dwellers looking to escape the concrete jungle.

-The University of Louisville has begun installing green roofs to help demonstrate their many benefits, with projects at the new College of Business expansion, the Early Learning Center at Family Scholar House, and the new Cardinal Towne affiliated student housing and retail facility.
+The University of Louisville has begun installing green roofs to help demonstrate their many benefits, with projects at The Nucleus building at Market & Floyd Streets, the College of Business expansion, the Early Learning Center at Family Scholar House, and the Cardinal Towne affiliated student housing and retail facility.

 In July, 2012, UofL officials gathered for a ceremonial planting of the new green roof sprouting on the first building at the new Nucleus Innovation Park-Market Street,

-how to design and maintain the roof, which will feature Kentucky native
+how to design and maintain the roof, which features Kentucky native

 In June 2012, UofL dedicated a new wing at Harry Frazier Hall, the College of Business building.
 The wing houses the equine and entrepreneurship programs.
 The roof of the building is a vegetated green roof called the M. Krista Loyd Sky Garden, named for the daughter of Raymond and Eleanor Lloyd of Louisville.
 The garden will reduce storm water surges and is expected to trim heating and cooling costs by 25% in the two-story addition it covers.